DarrenHaba/privateprefs/README.md

 - ~/Library/Application Support/privateprefs/data.ini (on mac)
 - ~/.local/share/privateprefs/data.ini (on linux)

-The date table will list all saved/stored key-value pairs in the data.ini file.
+The data table will list all saved/stored key-value pairs in the data.ini file.

 ### Open the Data File
 ###### *run command*